 Research suggests that the general pattern of sequential muscle activation with both pull-ups and chin-ups start with the lower trapezius and pectoralis major and completed with biceps brachii and latissimus dorsi recruitment.

 The pectoralis major and biceps brachii had significantly higher muscle engagement during the chin-up than during the pull-up, whereas the lower trapezius was significantly more active during the pull-up.
-This would be interesting to note depending on your fitness goals and which muscles you looking to primarily target.

 Two similar, yet different exercises with some obvious benefits and differences between the two, most notably biceps involvement with the supinated position of the forearm during the chin up.

-So, if your goal is to build muscle or get stronger, it might be a good idea to use both exercises in a complementary way to support a well rounded upper body workout plan.
+So, if your goal is to build muscle or get stronger, it might be a good idea to use both exercises in a complementary way to support a well-rounded upper body workout plan.